 Another thing to keep in mind is the touch refresh rate.
 Sometimes a display might have a high refresh rate, but a slower touch refresh rate pulls it down.
 Touch refresh is the time taken by the screen to record touch on the screen at any point.
 The faster the refresh rate, the faster the CPU can act on it.
 Now apple has a slower refresh rate of 60 Hz but a higher-touch refresh rate of 120Hz.
 And that is why iOS feels so smooth to use.
 Again if we can get both the screen refresh rate and touch refresh rate high, the device will be extremely snappy to any touch.
 It will immediately register the touches and bring up things faster on the screen too.
 Certain gaming phones out there have already opted for a higher touch refresh rate as compared to the refresh rate.

-List of Best 90Hz and 120Hz Display Phones
+List of Best 90Hz Display Phones

 - Oppo Reno 3 Pro 5G